William Williams (printer and publisher): Later years

 Before Utica was incorporated as a city in 1832, it was a small village, about the same size as New Hartford, known as Fort Schuyler.
 That year a cholera epidemic reached the north eastern United States and Canada and broke out in Utica.
 Williams was earnest in his efforts in setting up temporary hospitals and in attending to the sick, with little regard for his own comfort and safety.
 Along with one of his daughters, he became infected, and narrowly survived the ordeal.
 The Board of Health had formed a committee to deal with ways to curb the spread of the cholera epidemic, of which Williams was a member.

 In 1834 Williams fell into financial debt with his creditors, while also owing back taxes, and had many of his effects sold at Sheriff's auctions, while creditors ran his store, still under his name, seeking compensation.
 By 1836 he sold his bookstore and moved his family to Tonawanda in Erie County to manage an estate of which he was part owner with his father-in-law, Henry Huntington, of Rome.

 In 1841, while riding topside on a stagecoach, Williams was involved in a severe accident, having been thrown from the top, resulting in a head injury.
 It left him somewhat mentally impaired from which he never fully recovered, which lead into further financial troubles.
 His father-in-law Henry Huntington, died the next year, and left Williams and his wife a share of his estate.
 Williams returned to Utica and died in his home at 48 Broad Street, on June 10, 1850, at the age of sixty-two.
 He was buried there in Forest Hill Cemetery.
 By that time the population of the village of Utica had increased to over 17,000, while the Utica and Schenectady Railroad Company had long since been established and the Chenango Canal completed.
 Williams's close friend Thurlow Weed once wrote that, after the death of William Williams, that "as a citizen, he was public spirited beyond his means; his counsel, his exertions, and his purse were ever at the service of any enterprise calculated to benefit the place."
 Williams's newspapers and maps is said to have aided in the public awareness, support and promotion of many projects that came to fruition in upstate New York.
-Not long after Williams's death, his son, Robert, erected a brass plate next to the pulpit in the Presbyterian church with an eulogy of Williams's memory inscribed on it.
+Not long after Williams's death, his son, Robert, erected a brass plate next to the pulpit in the Presbyterian church with a eulogy of Williams's memory inscribed on it.
 Williams's grandson, John Camp Williams, wrote a biography of William in 1906, entitled, An Oneida County printer, William Williams, printer, publisher.